Detailed development application information is available on the City of Toronto website: Application Information Centre

 The Toronto Preservation Board adopted a Notice of Intention to Designate under Part IV, Section 29 of the Ontario Heritage Act in January 2022.
 This matter was considered by the Planning Housing Committee in February 2022.
 The Toronto Preservation Board held a meeting in June 2022.
 City Council passed Bylaw 566-2022 for the heritage designation in July 2022.

 An updated Site Plan was submitted in April 2024.
 A Minor Variance application was submitted to the Committee of Adjustment in June 2024, along with an Easement application in July 2024.
-There will be a Committee of Adjustment hearing on both matters October 16, 2024.
+There was a Committee of Adjustment hearing on both matters October 16, 2024.
 The revised plan has increased the total unit count to 698 with just one additional floor and an additional 2.2m building height, for a total of 40 storeys.
 Of the 444 condominium units on the 13th to 40th floors, 210 will be studio suites.
 The remaining 254 suites from the 2nd to 12th floors will be institutional, comprising of senior's residences offering memory care, assisted living and independent living.
 One of the two levels of underground parking has been eliminated, meaning no residential vehicle parking and increased bicycle parking.
 The underground parking entrance is on St. Basil Lane.
 The heritage chapel will now used as an amenity space instead of commercial space.
 Instead of being partly open, the 13th floor mechanical room will be fully enclosed.

 25 St. Mary Street